Adam5Wu/SCapRider/README.md

 With this combination, you can DIY a solution with lighter weight, reduced space footprint, and much better efficiency (by avoiding DC-AC-DC conversions).

 However, the biggest problem with this type of solution is safety.
 Chemical batteries are capable of storing a HUGE amount of energy, and if not handled carefully, they usually end up in disasters.
-Compared with commercial products, DIY solutions usually have inferior protections against environmental elements, such as vibration, puncture, water, etc. And lithium batteries, compared with Lead-Acid, are [much more volatile](http://batteryuniversity.com/learn/article/lithium_ion_safety_concerns).
+Compared with commercial products, DIY solutions usually have inferior protections against physical harzards, such as vibration, puncture, water, etc. And lithium batteries, compared with Lead-Acid, are [much more volatile](http://batteryuniversity.com/learn/article/lithium_ion_safety_concerns).
 Combining these two factors, it is not hard to conclude that is it not wise to put Lithium battery based custom UPS near important assets.

 ## SuperCapacitor-based Solutions